CrackerCat/driver-1/README.md

    . locates MiFillPteHierarchy by sigcanning it

    .
-VA To PA (by manually walking pagetables, another way I used is to directly call MiFillPteHierarchy)
+VA To PA (by manually walking pagetables, another way I used is to directly call MiFillPteHierarchy instead of walking page tables my self)

    .
 GetModuleBase (doesn't use KeStackAttachProcess instead it just replaces the current cr3 value with the process cr3)